View courses in

 MET UA 509: Public Finance and Urban Infrastructure

 Economic, social, and political aspects of state and local government finances.
 Theory of public finance; revenues, expenditures, and survey of budgetary processes.
 Planning techniques in capital budgeting and other finance activities.
 Selected issues: debt, user fees, property taxes, and incentives.

 MET UA 510: Selected Topics in Urban Affairs

-MET UA 515: History and Theory of Urban Planning
+MET UA 515: History, Theory and Planning Practice